Time needed: 20 minutes.

 - Finish Descaling

 The solution should start brewing into your ceramic mug.
 When finished brewing, pour the hot contents of the mug into a sink.
-Repeat Step 3 above until the reservoir runs out of water, or until the “ADD WATER” light turns on.
+Repeat Step 3 above until the reservoir is almost empty, but not completely empty.
+This is important since you don’t want the machine’s internals to heat up without sufficient water cycling through the brewer.

-OPTIONAL: If you have the time, I always recommend letting the brewer sit for about a half hour while still turned on at this point.
+OPTIONAL: If you have the time, I always recommend letting the brewer sit for a couple extra minutes while still turned on at this point (but no more than 5 minutes as the brewer’s auto-shutoff feature might kick in and turn itself off).
 I find that it helps to let the descaling solution soak into the internal parts and clean them a bit better.
 This is optional, and won’t affect too much if you decide to skip into the next step right away.

 - Run a Fresh Water Cleansing Rinse